 Next, allocate memory and CPU to your virtual machine.

 After that, specify the size of your virtual disk.
-If you check the box before allocate the entire disk now, then the disk size is fixed.
+If you check the box before allocating the entire disk now, then the disk size is fixed.

 In the next window, you can give your virtual machine a name.
 Then click finish to begin installing OS to your virtual machine.